-POLICY TX LSC 3 - Wildlife habitats and landscape features:
+POLICY TX LSC 3 - Wildlife Habitats.

-Planning applications for development proposals that may have a significant impact on trees, ponds, ditches, banks, established grassland or other natural features or areas of wildlife importance should be accompanied by:
+Where a site includes trees, ponds, ditches, banks, established grassland or other natural landscape features, planning applications will only be supported when they are accompanied by:

-- professional survey reports identifying the landscape and biodiversity features of value on the subject site and adjoining land and an assessment of any impact on such features; - plans showing how the subsequent layout and design of the development has been informed by the survey and minimised any impacts; - management plans to show how these features will be protected and sustained for the long term in the new environment or how features lost will be fully compensated; and these documents demonstrate that there will be no overall adverse impact on landscape or habitat quality.
+- professional survey reports identifying the landscape and biodiversity features of value on the subject site and adjoining land; - plans showing how the subsequent layout and design of the development has been informed by the survey; and - management plans to show how these features will be protected and sustained for the long term in the new environment or how features lost will be fully compensated; and these documents demonstrate that there will be no overall adverse impact on landscape or habitat quality.